nuvo/cain/README.md

 ### Cassandra Credentials
 When Authentication is enabled Cain will look for default credentials
 for `cqlsh` in `/home/cassandra/.cassandra/credentials`
-if you use authentication please make sure the cassandra container has this file
+if you use authentication please make sure the cassandra
-and the username and password are correct.
+container has this file and the username and password are correct.

 For `nodetool` authentications default credentials are in:
 `/home/cassandra/.nodetool/credentials` can be overridden by
 setting the `--nodetool-credentials-file` flag.
-When used, the username for the nodetool authentication must be provided as well .
+When this flag is used, the username for the nodetool
+authentication must be provided as well .

 ## Examples